nexiality/documentation/commands/desktop/configureDesktopApplication.md

     /*[@ClassName='Notepad' and @ControlType='ControlType.Window']

-There are other configurations for each `"app"` or component, such as `xpathGenerationStrategy` and `label`, but we will address them later.
+There are other configurations for `"app"` or its components, such as `xpathGenerationStrategy` and `label`, but we will address them later.

 The `"components"` section (under `"app"`) is a nested structure to describe the UI component hierarchy is an application.